Modeling and Analysis of Data Trading on Blockchain-based Market in IoT Networks: Resource consumption model of DLT verification process in NB-IoT environment

 The total latency required from DLT verification process is $L_{DLT} = L_{tm} + L_{W_{i*}}$.
 The average energy consumption of DLT to finish a single PoW round is:

 The performance of DLT system is shown in Fig. \ref{fig:dltperformance}.
-The figure demonstrates that the energy consumed and latency by DLT nodes are reduced with the number of miners.
-As the number of miners increases, this leads to a higher probability that miners verify transactions, and the mining speeds increases.
+The figure demonstrates that the energy consumed and latency by DLT nodes are reduced with the number of miners. \rv{Contrarily}, as the number of miners \rv{increase}, this leads to a higher probability that miners verify transactions, and the mining speeds \rv{increase} as well.